Armaansahab/First_Repo/README.md

 Learning to make branches, cloning, and push code to github.

-code added to the feature branchwenjfesjkfhbeakjdnA,SMqlsnmj    w   nwdkw
+code added to the feature branchwenjfesjkfhbeakjdnA,SMqlsnmj    w   nwdkwbmjndjsjcsdakcd